hazelcast/hazelcast-reference-manual/src/DefiningWANReplication.md

 If the New York and London cluster configurations contain the `wan-replication` element and the Tokyo cluster does not, it means
 New York and London are active endpoints and Tokyo is a passive endpoint.

-#### Defining WAN replication using Discovery SPI
+#### Defining WAN Replication Using Discovery SPI

 In addition to defining target cluster endpoints with static IP addresses, you can configure WAN to work with the discovery SPI and determine the endpoint IP addresses at runtime.
 This allows you to use WAN with endpoints on various cloud infrastructures (such as Amazon EC2) where the IP address is not known in advance.
 Typically you will use a readily available discovery SPI plugin such as <a href="https://github.com/hazelcast/hazelcast-aws" target="_blank">Hazelcast AWS EC2 discovery plugin</a> or similar.
-For more advanced cases you can provide your own discovery SPI implementation with custom logic for determining the WAN target endpoints such as looking up the endpoints in some service registry.
+For more advanced cases, you can provide your own discovery SPI implementation with custom logic for determining the WAN target endpoints such as looking up the endpoints in some service registry.

-Following is an example of setting up WAN replication with the EC2 discovery plugin.
-You must have the <a href="https://github.com/hazelcast/hazelcast-aws" target="_blank">Hazelcast AWS EC2 discovery plugin</a> on classpath.
+Following is an example of setting up the WAN replication with the EC2 discovery plugin.
+You must have the <a href="https://github.com/hazelcast/hazelcast-aws" target="_blank">Hazelcast AWS EC2 discovery plugin</a> on the classpath.

 ```xml
 <hazelcast>